 - Social and cultural forces: The impact the products and services your organisations brings to market have on society must be considered.
 Any elements of the production process or any products/services that are harmful to society should be eliminated to show your organisation is taking social responsibility.
 A recent example of this is the environment and how many sectors are being forced to review their products and services in order to become more environmentally friendly.

-Micro and macro environments have a significant impact on the success of marketing campaigns, and therefore the factors of these environments should be considered in-depth during the decision making process of a strategic marketer.
+Micro and macro environments have a significant impact on the success of marketing activities, and therefore such environmental factors must be considered in-depth during the process of creating a strategic marketing plan.
 Considering these factors will improve the success of your organisation’s marketing campaign and the reputation of the brand in the long term.

 If you are interested in learning more about micro and macro environments, and strategic marketing as a whole, then you may be interested in the CIM Diploma in Professional Marketing.
-The marketing course is ideal for individuals looking to build practical skills in operational marketing management and broaden their strategic perspective.
-For more information about the marketing diploma qualification and studying with Oxford College of Marketing, call Dave Charlton on (0)1865 515 255 or email email@example.com.
+The marketing course is ideal for individuals looking to build practical skills in marketing management and broaden their strategic perspective.
+For more information about studying with Oxford College of Marketing, call our team today on (0)1865 515 255 or email firstname.lastname@example.org.